tjfontaine/cloudnative/observability-and-analysis/telemetry/prometheus/application-metrics-with-prometheus.md

 ```
 ### /metrics, You Say?

-Before we package up this application in Docker image, let's take a look at the /metrics endpoint.
+Before we package up this application in a Docker image, let's take a look at the /metrics endpoint.
 You can do this by running the Go application on your local machine with:

 ```
 >  go run main.go